Beneficiary Onboarding Module

 Getting Started

-Follow these three simple steps for a basic implementation.
-This will render the eWallet UI, starting with the beneficiary creation/update form.
+Follow these three steps for a basic implementation.
+This will render the UI, starting with the beneficiary creation/update form.

 Step 1: Add the HTML Container

 First, place an empty div element with the ID eWalletUI in your HTML file.
-The entire eWallet component will be rendered inside this tag, as shown below:
+The entire component will be rendered inside this tag.

 <div id="eWalletUI"></div>